Okipa: Settling of the Waters

 Part of the Okipa celebrated the Settling of the Waters (Menerokahasha), a part of the tribe's flood myth.
-The story begins with an evil tribe chief called Maniga who controlled a gluttonous tribe across a lake.
+The story begins with an evil chief called Maniga who controlled a gluttonous tribe across a lake.
 Each time Mandan tribesmen traveled to his area of control, Maniga forced them to gorge themselves so viciously on "food, water, tobacco, and women" that several tribesmen died.
 Lone Man stopped Maniga by tricking him into crossing the lake himself and Maniga then vowed retribution by promising to become a devastating flood.
 The tribe split up to avoid destruction; one clan traveled to the mountains to the west while the other, perhaps under the leadership of Good Furred Robe, traveled to Eagle Nose Butte, hoping its height would protect them from the flood.
 When the flood came, Lone Man saved the entire tribe by building a wall around the village bound with rings of willow branches; the waters rose to the very height of the wall, but stopped.
 A recreation of the barrel-like structure of the wall was then placed in the center of the town's central clearing by Lone Man; a cedar post was placed in its center, representing Lone Man himself.